I've helped scores of businesses thrive and succeed by turning the art of positioning into an achievable process.

 Market positioning is critical - but not many people understand what it means.
-So when April described positioning, she began by defining what it’s not.
+So when describing positioning, it's worth defining what it’s not.

 Imagine that everything you do in marketing and sales is like building a house.